ncsa/Nightingale_real/docs/source/accessing/getting_acct.rst

 **Note:** You may request an exemption from the encryption requirement in cases such as if you plan to use an on-site work desktop.

-**5. Get Added to Your Project's LDAP Group**
+**5. Get Added to Your Project's Group**

-After completing Steps 1 - 3, NCSA will add you to your project’s LDAP group, giving you access to the system.
+After completing Steps 1 - 3, NCSA will add you to your project’s group, giving you access to the system.
 If the group doesn’t exist yet, it can take a few days to create it.